What is your Procurement Strategy? Value for Finance, Procurement, and Stakeholders

 The Bottom Line on Value and Procurement Strategy

-The message from the latest Arkestro Advisory Council session was clear: CPOs who are only talking about hard cost savings are stuck in the past.
+The message from the latest Arkestro Advisory Council session was clear: CPOs only talking about hard cost savings are stuck in the past.

 As we look to the challenges of 2022, CPOs have many potential concerns.
 They must deliver value through predictable cost savings, reduce the time required for the procurement process, and ensure supply chain stability and resiliency for their company.
 However, the meeting showed there is tremendous diversity in the value CPOs can deliver to their organizations.
 Depending on the industry and the company, the big wins may be something outside of the top three.